badlogic/basis-template/README.md

 Bodies of if conditionals, for blocks, and while blocks create their own scope.
 A variable name is first looked up inside this scope, and then searched in the scopes above it (these statements can be nested).
 Variables in a higher scope may thus be shadowed by a lower scope.

 A macro creates its own scope and does not inherit the scope of the template it is defined or included in.
+A macro does have access to other macros defined in the same template as well as macros included from other templates.

 An include without a context inherits the scope of the including template.
-An include with a context does not inhert the including template's scope.
+An include with a context does not inherit the including template's scope.
 An include that only imports macros does not have any scope.

 ## Concurrency
 Basis-template `Template` and `TemplateLoader` instances are thread-safe.
 You can use them in multiple threads in parallel.